mapr/mapr-demos/spark_music_demo/README.md

 ```

 You should see a few lines of output summarizing the results, including error for SGD and LBFGS and the size of the train and test data sets.

+## Viewing the data in Tableau

+The files cust_view.sql and live_view.sql contain the SQL queries necessary to make the views in Drill Explorer.
+The Tableau workbook included in this repo references these views.
+To create the views, simply go to the 'SQL' tab in Drill Explorer and enter the query, then selecting 'Save'.
+This will save the views in the Hadoop filesystem (or MapR-FS) and they can be pulled into Tableau later.